WINE

 Marlborough, New Zealand

 Marlborough is a region known for Sauvignon Blanc.
 It’s located at the northern tip of New Zealand’s South Island with—you guessed it, warm sunny days and cool nights.
-Sauvignon Blanc from Marlborough is typically known for its pungent aromas of passionfruit, grapefruit, and gooseberry.
+The wine is known for its pungent aromas of passionfruit, grapefruit, and gooseberry.
 Although the aroma is sometimes described as “cat pee”, don’t let that shy you away from giving it a try.
-These wines are zesty and refreshing, with tropical fruit flavors and a good amount of acidity.
+Sauvignon Blanc from Marlborough are zesty and refreshing, with tropical fruit flavors and a good amount of acidity.

 Try: Allan Scott, Kim Crawford, TWR (Te Whare Ra)